STAND. COM. REP. NO. 795

 State of Hawaii

-Your Committee on Commerce, Consumer Protection, and Health, to which was referred S.B.
-No. 694 entitled:
+Your Committee on Consumer Protection & Commerce, to which was referred H.B.
+No. 102 entitled:

 begs leave to report as follows:

-Your Committee received testimony in support of this measure from the O‘ahu County Committee on Legislative Priorities of the Democratic Party of Hawai‘i.
-Your Committee received testimony in opposition to this measure from the Hawaii Food Industry Association and Retail Merchants of Hawaii.
-Your Committee received comments on this measure from the Department of Agriculture.
+Your Committee received testimony in support of this measure from the Department of Planning and Permitting of the City and County of Honolulu.
+Your Committee received testimony in opposition to this measure from the Board of Professional Engineers, Architects, Surveyors, and Landscape Architects.

-As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 694, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 694, S.D.
-1, and be placed on the calendar for Third Reading.
+As affirmed by the record of votes of the members of your Committee on Consumer Protection & Commerce that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 102 and recommends that it pass Second Reading and be placed on the calendar for Third Reading.